marissaverdonck/web-app-from-scratch-1920/README.md

 * [License](#License)

 ## Concept
-A weather application with all data from ski resorts.
-Search nearby ski resorts to find fresh snow.
 I love to ski!
 When there is fresh snow in the Alps, then I want to go there immediately if only for a weekend.
-Ik ben gek op skiën!
-Wanneer er verse sneeuw valt in de Alpen rijd ik het liefste direct heen, al is het voor een weekendje.
 I look in advance for the closest area with the most snow.
-This is a lot of work to find out so it would be handy if I build a web app for this!
+This is a lot of work to find out so it would be handy if I build a web app for this.
+This is a weather application with all data from ski resorts.
+Search nearby ski resorts to find fresh snow.

 ## Live Demo
 https://marissaverdonck.github.io/web-app-from-scratch-1920/